Cobalt-A/calculator-html/readme.md

-For instalation packets run: 'npm i'
+For instalation packages run: 'npm i'

 For running app in localhost:3000: 'npm run start'